moment/moment-rfcs/0000-immutability.md

-Users would also be able to mix and match APIs within the same application, allowing existing applications to incrementally migrate from one API to the other by using both APIs as appropriate, and then parsing Mutables from Frozens (or vice-versa) at the boundaries to the modified code, as appropriate.
+Users would also be able to mix and match APIs within the same application, allowing existing applications to incrementally migrate from one API to the other by converting some of their code to use Frozens rather than Mutables, and then parsing Mutables from Frozens (or vice-versa) at the boundaries to the modified code as necessary.

 So, from a user's perspective: